solarwinds/nova/docs/STYLE_GUIDE.md

 </div>
 ```

+## Typescript Conventions

+### Naming

+#### Field Names

+Private fields are written in `camelCase` and typically should not contain an underscore.
+If, however, a private field has an associated setter and/or getter, it should be prefixed with an underscore.
+For example, `_privateFieldWithAccessor`.

 ## ngOnDestroy and Component Inheritance

 A little known fact about Angular and component inheritance is that calls to ngOnDestroy do not automatically get propagated to base classes.
 This can lead to memory leaks if a derived class implements ngOnDestroy and its base class unsubscribes from one or more observables in its own ngOnDestroy implementation for example.